 Works well in a fair sea condition, with any fish-active levels.
 As long as the condition allows it, you can surely find a pattern that fish bites within the range of this variation.

-Utilizes soft rod with fall jigs.
-For example, 3oz rod for 180g.
+Utilizes soft rod with a fall jigs.
+For example, 3oz rod for 220g or heavier.
 Because we want to stay low profile on the lift, not much flip and flop.
-Fall jig would not react well to lifting anyway, but plays excellent performance in free falling.
+Fall jigs would not react well to lifting, but plays excellent performance in free falling.
 By simple slow long lift, you are making the change of pace that triggers the predators.

 Introduction to Long Fall Jerk

 This is the introduction to Norihiro Sato DVD #6, Long Fall Jerk.